 The Friends of St John’s Church in Merrow, seek to assist in maintaining, and preserving the buildings and grounds of the magnificent Grade II listed church in the village of Merrow, for the benefit of the local Community as a whole

-The Church, rather unusually these days, is normally open to all visitors until 5:00pm every day
+The Church, rather unusually these days, is normally open to all visitors from 11:00am to 5:00pm every day

 The Friends of St John’s has been set up for all those who are interested in becoming involved with the essential repair, restoration, preservation, and maintenance of the Grade II listed church building and its surrounding churchyard.